 Cubanola domingensis (Dominican Bell Flower) is endemic to the Dominican Republic and was once classified in the genus Portlandia.
 It is a 5 foot shrub and its flowers are long, narrow, and hang straight down in pairs.
 They are also fragrant like Portlandia, but off-white to almost green in color.
 This plant thrives in partial shade to full shade.

 Catesbaea spinosa (Lily Thorn) is native to the Caribbean basin and grows in full to partial sun and can attain a height of 8 feet.
 It has a corky bark, very slender, tiny leaves, and with thorny branches.
 It has 6 inch yellow-white flowers which dangle from the plant.
 It produces an edible fruit which is slightly tart, but with good flavor.
 Another member of this genus is C. parviflora which is native to the Florida Keys and is endangered.

-Richard Lyons Nursery currently has both of these plants in stock.
+Richard Lyons Nursery currently has all of these plants in stock.

 Mussaenda is a genus of shrubs in the Rubiaceae Family (the Coffee Family) with very showy enlarged floral sepals which surround the true flower.
 Mussaendas are commonly planted in the South Florida landscape, although they are native to the African and Asian tropics.